 Avoid getting too technical, flowery, or overly descriptive.
-More words don’t necessarily make you sound more knowledgeable or important; they just create more work for the audience.
-Trying to sound too formal may backfire, and can seem disingenuous or inexperienced.
+More words don’t necessarily make you sound more knowledgeable or important; they create more work for the audience.
+Trying to sound too formal may backfire and can seem disingenuous or inexperienced.

 10. Stay positive

-Health marketing should be encouraging, with a focus on value, results, and improvement for the target audience.
+Health marketing should be encouraging, focusing on value, results, and improvement for the target audience.
 Avoid negative language whenever possible, but don’t make false promises.
 Always keep in mind how your audience will benefit from your solution.

 Get the Benefits of Appropriate Word Choice

-Choosing the right words in healthcare and medical marketing can be a challenge, but making the right choice carries a variety of benefits.
-This includes positive reputation, high patient satisfaction, and increased revenue.
+Choosing the right words in healthcare and medical marketing can be a challenge, but making the right choice carries various benefits.
+This includes a positive reputation, high patient satisfaction, and increased revenue.